DataBiosphere/calhoun/README.md

 Jupyter notebook preview service

 ### Background
-This project is part of the Terra (né FireCloud) platform of service APIs.
+This project is part of the Terra (née FireCloud) platform of service APIs.
 It is primarily intended to provide preview versions of notebooks for Terra-based web applications, such as the [Terra workbench](https://www.terra.bio) research environment.
-It is based on [Calhoun](https://github.com/DataBiosphere/calhoun), a similar service written in Node.js.
-The service is written wholly in Python 3.7, so that it can be deployed in the Google App Engine Standard environment.
-Calhoun used Node and shelled out to nbconvert.
-Since it required both Node and Python, it needed GAE Flexible which lacks FedRAMP certification.
+Originally written in Node.js and shelling out to `nbconvert`, this service is now written wholly in Python 3.7 so that it can be deployed in the Google App Engine Standard environment.

 There is an argument to be made that the client application should interpret notebook JSON and handle it's own styling.
 It seems like it would be faster, and would eliminate the additional infrastructure.
 It could also be more customizable to the app context.
 But this app is fairly simple, and there's precedent that it works well for it's intended purpose.